utopia-foss/utopia/dune/utopia/models/ContDisease/README.md

 ## Fundamentals

 We model a "forest" on a two dimensional square grid of cells.
-Each cell can be in one of four different states: empty, tree, infected or herd.
+Each cell can be in one of four different states: empty, tree, infected, herd or stones.

 #Update Rules